 19So Gideon went in and prepared a kid, and [baked] unleavened bread from an ephah of flour.
 He put the meat in a basket and poured the broth into a pot, and he brought them out to Him under the terebinth.
 As he presented them, 20the angel of God said to him, “Take the meat and the unleavened bread, put them on yonder rock, and spill out the broth.”
 He did so.
 21The angel of the LORD held out the staff that he carried, and touched the meat and the unleavened bread with its tip.
 A fire sprang up from the rock and consumed the meat and the unleavened bread.
 And the angel of the LORD vanished from his sight.
 22Then Gideon realized that it was an angel of the LORD; and Gideon said, “Alas, O Lord GOD!
 For I have seen an angel of the LORD face to face.”

 23But the LORD said to him, “All is well; have no fear, you shall not die.”
-24So Gideon built there an altar to the LORD and called it c-Adonaishalom.-c To this day it stands in Ophrah of the Abiezrites.
+24So Gideon built there an altar to the LORD and called it c-Adonai-shalom.-c To this day it stands in Ophrah of the Abiezrites.

 25That night the LORD said to him: “Take the a-young bull-a belonging to your father and another bull seven years old; pull down the altar of Baal which belongs to your father, and cut down the sacred post which is beside it.
 26Then build an altar to the LORD your God, on a-the level ground-a on top of this stronghold.
 Take the other bull and offer it as a burnt offering, using the wood of the sacred post that you have cut down.”
 27So Gideon took ten of his servants and did as the LORD had told him; but as he was afraid to do it by day, on account of his father’s household and the townspeople, he did it by night.
 28Early the next morning, the townspeople found that the altar of Baal had been torn down and the sacred post beside it had been cut down, and that the second bull had been offered on the newly built altar.
 29They said to one another, “Who did this thing?”
 Upon inquiry and investigation, they were told, “Gideon son of Joash did this thing!”
 30The townspeople said to Joash, “Bring out your son, for he must die: he has torn down the altar of Baal and cut down the sacred post beside it!”
 31But Joash said to all who had risen against him, “Do you have to contend for Baal?
 Do you have to vindicate him?
 Whoever fights his battles shall be dead by morning!
 If he is a god, let him fight his own battles, since it is his altar that has been torn down!”
 32That day they named himd Jerubbaal, meaning “Let Baal contend with him, since he tore down his altar.”